What can teachers do to make the classroom environment more conducive to children’s learning and development?

 In this less-supportive environment:

-* Note: This teacher may need more open space if one of her children uses a wheelchair.
-If this is the case, decisions regarding space must be carefully considered taking into account the children in the classroom. |
+* Note: This teacher might need more open space if a child uses a wheelchair.
+If this is the case, decisions regarding space must be carefully considered, taking into account the children in the classroom. |

 Activity